 1.1.
-The application is reported to Committee by Cllr Jim Martin, a Member of the Planning & Licensing committee.
+The application is being reported to the Chief Planning Officer through the delegation plus procedure in exercising emergency delegation powers.
+The application had previously been due to be considered by the Planning and licensing committee due to it being called to Committee by Cllr Jim Martin, a Member of the Planning & Licensing committee.